03bennej/multiscale-fairy-circles/README.md

 Once all CuPy dependencies have been installed, modify the `cuda_version` in the Makefile and run `make venv` to build the virtual environment.

+## Notebooks

+We provided the basic code used to produce our results in notebook form:

+- `notebooks/simulation.ipynb`: numerical simulations of the integro-pde model described in the paper.
+- `notebooks/linear_stability_analysis.ipynb`: linear stability analysis of the homoegeneous steady states associated with the integro-pde model.